Checklist for Graduating Students

 - Check out the upcoming Young Alumni Club events and apply for your alumni email address that will move with you wherever you go.

-- Pick up your cap, gown & tassel at the College Bookstore beginning the first day of final exams on May 5.
+- Pick up your cap, gown & tassel at the College Bookstore beginning the first day of final exams.
 Payment is due when the regalia is picked up.